BettercareHealth/bettercare/nc/nc-7.md

 1. The mattress and platform must be clean.
 Cover the mattress with a clean linen sheet.
 2. Plug the power lead into the wall and switch the wall plug on.
 3. Switch on the radiant warmer.
 4. Usually the radiant warmer does not need to be preheated as it warms almost instantly.
-However, should you want to warm the mattress, set the controls to manual mode and set the temperature to 37 °C. If a manual mode is not available, simply leave the probe on the mattress and switch the warmer on.
+However, should you want to warm the mattress, set the controls to manual mode and set the temperature to 37&nbsp;°C. If a manual mode is not available, simply leave the probe on the mattress and switch the warmer on.
 5. Usually the warmer is switched on when the infant is placed on the mattress.
 The infant must be nursed naked so that the skin can absorb the radiant heat.
 Very small infants can be covered with a single layer of thin plastic sheeting, ‘bubble plastic’ or a Perspex heat shield to prevent draughts cooling the infant.
 Plastic sheeting will also reduce the amount of water lost through the infant's skin.
 Always keep the sides of the platform up as they reflect heat and also reduce draughts.
 6. Attach the temperature probe to the infant's skin.
 Make sure that the lead to the temperature probe is correctly plugged into the warmer.
-7. Adjust the servocontrol setting on the control panel to 36.5 °C. The control panel will display the infant's skin temperature.
+7. Adjust the servocontrol setting on the control panel to 36.5&nbsp;°C. The control panel will display the infant's skin temperature.
 8. After 10 minutes check that the infant's skin temperature is the same as that set on the control panel.
 If not, then the temperature probe is loose or the radiant warmer is malfunctioning.
-9. Infants under a radiant warmer should receive an extra 25 ml/kg of fluid a day, either as milk or intravenous maintenance fluid to replace the extra fluid lost by evaporation.
+9. Infants under a radiant warmer should receive an extra 25&nbsp;ml/kg of fluid a day, either as milk or intravenous maintenance fluid to replace the extra fluid lost by evaporation.

 ### 7-n Advantages and disadvantages of a radiant warmer